Yshulga1/buttons_SimpleFi/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-Hi, SimpleFi team!
+# Hi, SimpleFi team!

 Thank you for your challenge.
 Please, find a components folder with reusable button.

+## Available Scripts

 In the project directory, you can run: